0415 663 833

 Advanced Diploma in Fitness

-O'Malley Fitness is managed by Michael O'Malley in a purpose built Health & Fitness Studio at the prestigious Geelong Lawn Tennis Club.
+O'Malley Fitness is managed by Michael O'Malley in a purpose built Health & Fitness Studio.
 Mick has worked for the Geelong Football Club and has run fitness programs for the Western Bulldogs, Hawthorn Football club in the AFL and trained numerous AFL and professional athlete's.
 Mick has also run many training sessions for GFL clubs and was also the head Fitness Coach at St Joseph's Football Club in the GFL making 2 grand finals in 3 years.
-He employs three other personal trainers - Katie Davenport, Nigel Winters and Zach Plueckhahn.
+He employs three other personal trainers - Nigel Winters, Victoria Herring and Alex Krajnc.
 All trainers are motivated, focused and dedicated to keeping their clients fit and healthy.

 Mick worked for the Geelong Football Club from 2006-2009 with club winning premierships in 2007 & 2009, but loves working with the general public.
 He deals in a variety of areas such as general fitness, weight loss, rehabilitation, and sport specific programs for a variety of ages from teenagers and the elderly.